A Mindfulness Zen Weaving Dojo

 Interns / Bartering shifts

-Loop of the Loom needs your work for various out of the studio workshops as well as studio works.
-You will receive the opportunities to visit schools, colleges, and various events, where SAORI weaving therapy is welcomed.
-For details, please ask Yukako.
+Loop of the Loom needs your skills and talent for various out of the studio workshops as well as studio works.
+You will receive the opportunities to learn weaving and more.
+For details, please ask us.

 IMG_1020.jpg